-Figure 13.
+Figure 15.
 Moginie Traveller's Microscope signed by Moginie

 Although relatively inexpensive, Moginie's tripod microscopes were innovative, unique and capable of sustained professional performance.

-As, previously noted, Dr. Mordecai Cubitt Cooke made "upwards of 15,000 drawings" (Turner, 1980) mainly of fungi using his larger Moginie "Traveller's" microscope.
+As previously noted, Dr. Mordecai Cubitt Cooke made "upwards of 15,000 drawings" (Turner, 1980) mainly of fungi using his larger Moginie "Traveller's" microscope.

-Unfortunately, Moginie's bar limb microscopes, unlike his folding tripod designs, were not up to appropriate standards for professional use.
-Although his dissecting microscopes appear to be of professional quality.
+Unfortunately, Moginie's bar limb microscopes, unlike his folding tripod designs, do not appear to be up to appropriate standards for professional use.
+Although his portable traveller's microscopes, barometers, and stereo viewers appear to be of professional quality.

-Figure 14.
+Figure 16.
 Moginie's signature on a Traveler's Microscope